Madonna of the Palafrenieri

 The Madonna and Child with St. Anne (Dei Palafrenieri) is one of Caravaggio’s most famous mature religious works, painted in 1605-1606.

 The artwork was executed for the altar of the Archconfraternity of the Papal Grooms (Arciconfraternita di Sant’Anna de Parafrenieri) in Saint Peter’s Basilica.
-Moreover, it was exhibited for some time in the parish church for the Vatican, Sant’Anna dei Palafrenieri, before its removal, most probably because of its orthodox portrayal of the Virgin.
+Moreover, it was exhibited in the parish church for the Vatican, Sant’Anna dei Palafrenieri, before its removal, most probably because of its orthodox portrayal of the Virgin.

 The vicissitudes of the painting are documented from the receipt for payment to the artist on 8 April 1606, which indicates that the painting was finished by this date.
-However, the reason for the refusal of the Congregazione della Fabbrica to accept the painting is not clear yet.
-One of the assumptions is that the painting was considered to lack the decorum considered to be indispensable for its display in a place that was both public and holy.
+However, the reason for the refusal of the Congregazione della Fabbrica to accept the artwork is not apparent yet.
+One of the assumptions is that the painting was considered to lack the decorum deemed to be indispensable for its display in a place that was both public and holy.

 The painting’s size is 292 x 211 cm; the confraternity of the Palafrenieri commissioned it.
 The artist presented a theological concept of great importance in significantly humanized terms, depicting the figure of St. Anne, the personification of divine grace, as passive detachment.
 For the Virgin, Caravaggio used the same model as the one who had posed for the Madonna di Loreto (or dei Pellegrini) in the church of Sant’Agostino in Rome.